clintmckenna/polymarketR/README.md

 # 4. Get price history for all Yes/No tokens in the event
 # Note: The interval and fidelity arguments are not always respected by the API—results may still be high-frequency.
+# By default, we exclude markets with zero liquidity.
 history <- get_event_prices_history(event_slug, interval = "max", fidelity = 1440)
 print(head(history))